Recognizing emergencies — when to call 911 vs. the doctor

 The Immediate 911 Red Flags

-Call 911 immediately if you see any of these signs.
+These signs mean call 911 now, before doing anything else.
 These are the absolute priorities.
 Do not wait.
 Do not call the doctor first.
 Call 911.

 Chest pain or pressure is the most recognizable sign of a potential heart attack.
 But chest pain isn't always obvious.
 Your elder might describe it as heaviness, tightness, squeezing, or pain in their arm, jaw, or throat.
 If they also feel shortness of breath, nausea, or a cold sweat, this is a medical emergency.
 Even if it's indigestion and you feel silly later, call 911 now.